-The NDIS will give you choice and control about the type of supports you receive and who delivers the services.
+The National Disability Insurance Scheme (NDIS) will give you choice and control about the type of supports you receive and who delivers the services.

 - Funding from the NDIS aims to help participants reach goals and increase independence